How To Build dApps: Polygon Network

 Polygon, formerly known as Matic, is a layer-2 scaling solution for the Ethereum network.
 It is meant to fix the Ethereum blockchain’s scaling problems by giving a variety of layer-2 scaling solutions, such as sidechains, zk-rollups, etc.

-Ethereum is a popular blockchain for dApp development, but it has some limitations that can make it hard for dApps to grow and scale.
+Ethereum is a popular blockchain for decentralized app development, but it has some limitations that can make it hard for dApps to grow and scale.
 One of the main limitations of the Ethereum blockchain is its high transaction fees.
+Traditional applications run on centralized servers, which contrasts with dApps that run their backend code on a blockchain.
 As the popularity of dApps on the Ethereum network grows, so does the demand for transactions, which can drive up the fees for using the network.

 Another limitation of Ethereum is its scalability.
 Ethereum is designed to handle a limited number of transactions per second, which can result in slow transaction times and a backlog of unprocessed transactions during times of high demand.